VHarmony/CRegistration_Form/README.md

 A Conference Registration Form built purely with HTML.
 Enables easy collection of information and can easily integrated with any web platofrm.

 ## How to Use
-To clone and run this project, you need Git and any code editor installed on your computer
+To clone and run this project locally, you need Git and any code editor installed on your computer.
+Likewise, the code can be copied and invluded in an exsisting HTML file for use.

 ## Download
-You can download the latest update of this project form the download option in GitHub.
+You can download the latest update of this project from the download option in GitHub.

 ## Thanks